wikimedia/wikimedia-discovery-relevanceForge/other_tools/analysis_analysis/README.md

     and the total types involved are also reported.
 Total tokens "involved" are not reported because token counts for a given type can change, and that's more complicated than it's worth.
-A "Narrative" section summarizes the stats in a way that's easy to copy into a report, because I do that a lot.
+A "Narrative" section summarizes the stats in a way that's easy to copy into a report, because I used to do that a lot.
-      * So, if a pre-analysis type with one token (i.e., a word that appeared exactly once) gets newly indexed with 9 other one-token types, we have 1 post-analysis type and 10 pre-analysis types in a collision, with one token added.
-If a 10-token type merges with a 100-token type, that's 1 pre-analysis type and 2 post-analysis types in the collision, with 10 new tokens.
+      * So, if a pre-analysis type with one token (i.e., a word that appeared exactly once) gets newly indexed into a group of nine other one-token types, we have 1 post-analysis type, and we have 10 pre-analysis types in a collision, with one token added.
+If a 10-token type merges with a 100-token type, that's 2 pre-analysis types and 1 post-analysis type in the collision, with 10 new tokens.
 This doesn't tell you whether changes are good or not, but does indicate the relative impact of the changes.
   * The split part of the report is only included if there are splits.
 Percentages are reported relative to the "old" token and type counts.
 * **Token Count Increases and Decreases:** Individual post-analysis types can increase or